Helping You to Maximize Your Academic Pursuits

 Types of Bachelor's Degrees Accepted

 The UCR School of Medicine accepts applicants with bachelor's degrees from all undergraduate majors.
-The degree must have been completed at a regionally-accredited institution within the United States.
+The degree, to include required pre-requisite coursework, must have been completed at a regionally-accredited institution within the United States.

 Online bachelor's degrees are not accepted and we typically do not accept any online prerequisite coursework.